 If the Complaint is referred to the Trustee Board, the Trustee Board will deal with your Complaint as quickly as possible and must give you a written response within 90 days of the date your Complaint was received.

-If the matter is not resolved to your satisfaction by the Trustee, you may contact the Superannuation Complaints Tribunal (SCT).
-The SCT is an independent body established by the Commonwealth Government to deal with certain types of complaints relating to superannuation.
+If the matter is not resolved to your satisfaction by the Trustee, you may contact the Australian Financial Complaints Authority (AFCA).
+AFCA is an independent body established by the Commonwealth Government to deal with complaints from consumers in the financial system, including in relation to superannuation, and you can contact AFCA without incurring any fees or charges using the following contact details: